-More primitive worm which are asymmetrical in shape.
-They are divided into trematodes (shistosoma) and cestodes (tapeworms).
+Flatworms are a primitive worm that is asymmetrical in shape.
+They are divided into trematodes (Schistosoma) and cestodes (tapeworms).

-A common water-borne parasite.
-It is estimated that between 200—300 million people worldwide infested with this parasite.
+Trematodes are a common water-borne parasite.
+It is estimated that between 200 and 300 million people worldwide are infested with trematodes.
 They are laid as eggs in fresh water.
 These parasites cannot swim and need to mature in freshwater snails.
-Once matured, the shistosoma penetrate through exposed human skin into the bloodstream.
-The trematodes will enter the venous system and lay eggs into the intestinal tract.
-The eggs are released with the human feces into the environment.
+Once matured, the Schistosoma penetrate through exposed human skin into the bloodstream.
+The trematodes enter the venous system and lay eggs in the intestinal tract.
+The eggs are released with human feces into the environment.

 |Species||Egg laying location|

-Segmented worm that lives in the digestive tract of its host and absorbs nutrients as they pass through the intestine.
-The parasite eggs are ingested through undercooked food.
+Cestodes are a segmented worm that lives in the digestive tract of their host and absorbs nutrients as they pass through the intestine.
+The parasite’s eggs are ingested through undercooked food.

 Prevalence of parasitic infections

-Majority of cases occur in the tropical region and in under-developed countries.
-Hosts might not show any symptoms of infestation until host becomes immunosuppressed.
+The majority of parasitic infections occur in tropical regions and in developing countries.
+Hosts may not show any symptoms of infestation until immunosuppression occurs.

 |Hookworm disease||800–900 million|